 4.1 Check Your Web Server Settings

-To fix this, contact your web hosting provider and ask them to check your server settings.
+Contact your web hosting provider to fix this and ask them to check your server settings.

 4.2 Use a 301 Redirect

-When you change the URL of a page on your website, it’s important to set up a 301 redirect so that visitors to the old URL are automatically taken to the new one.
-This is especially important if your old URL is popular and gets a lot of traffic because otherwise all that traffic will be lost.
+When you change the URL of a page on your website, setting up a 301 redirect is important so that visitors to the old URL are automatically taken to the new one.
+This is especially important if your old URL is popular and gets a lot of traffic; otherwise, all that traffic will be lost.

 301 redirects are also a good way to deal with broken links.
 If you find that there are many broken links pointing to a certain page on your site, you can set up a 301 redirect so that visitors are automatically taken to another page instead.
 This is a much better solution than just letting the 404 error show up, as it will give visitors a better experience and maybe even help them find what they’re looking for.

-To create a manual redirection with Rank Math, simply go to the Rank Math > Redirections in your WordPress admin dashboard as shown below:
+To create a manual redirection with Rank Math, simply go to WordPress Dashboard → Rank Math SEO → Redirections, as shown below: